 Retiring from a syndicate

 If you wish to retire from your syndicate before the initial period please do inform Heart of the South Racing first.
 You may sell your share either to the other syndicate owners or outside the syndicate through the normal channels.
 Please note it is primarily the Owner’s responsibility although Heart of the South Racing is happy to assist where possible for a small administration fee.

 Retraining and Rehoming of a horse

 Please note that the emphasis of our horseracing syndicates is that if we do have a good horse we aim to keep them.
-You can be assured that if you own a decent horse he/she will not be sold early for financial gain, as with some racing clubs.
+You can be assured that if you own a decent horse he/she will not be sold early for financial gain of the syndicate managers.
 We are here to enjoy racing!
 However should the offer be substantial, owners will be informed and a syndicate meeting held to discuss moving forward.
 The outcome will be the owners decision!

 ** All our syndicates are run within the BHA (British Horseracing Authority) & Jockey Club guidelines and rules **